novius/laravel-backpack-crud-extended/README.md

     /**
      * You might like to perform some custom actions on your image after saving it.
-     * For instance, create a thumbnail using the trait HasMediaTrait.
-     * To get this:
-     *  1. You must override this method.
-     *  2. The configuration file medialibrary.php must defines an existing filesystem and image driver:
-     *      'defaultFilesystem' => 'public',
-     *      'image_driver' => 'imagick',
      */
     public function imagePathSaved(string $imagePath, string $imageAttributeName = null, string $diskName = null) {